dk/Net-Eboks/README.md

 Use eboks.dk as a POP3 server
 -----------------------------

-You may want this setup if you don't have a dedicated server, and don't want to spam your mail by eBoks.
+You may want this setup if you don't have a dedicated server, or don't want to spam your mail by eBoks.
 You can run everything on a single desktop.

 1) On command line, type `eboks2pop`